Chemistry

 Computational Structures in Data Science [3]

-Introduction to Computer Programming for Scientists and Engineers [4]
+Introduction to Computer Programming and Numerical Methods [4]

 Programming for Mathematical Applications [4]